-Our Lands, Education, and Health is a collaboration that began between the Tohono O’odham One Stop program and the Southwest Environmental Health Sciences Center (SWEHSC).
+The Our Land, Our Education, Our Health program was established in 2019 by the Tohono O’odham Nation One Stop program and the Southwest Environmental Health Sciences Center (SWEHSC).
 TON One Stop and SWEHSC leadership identified the need to offer tribal high school students the opportunity to explore environmental health careers and gain a sense of belonging on the University of Arizona campus using a culturally relevant Indigenous lens.